Characterization of alpha and beta interactions in liquid xenon: DAQ, data processing and data analysis

 \subsection{Data Processing}

 To process the acquired data, we use the software described in~\cite{Cichon2020}.
 By calculating the average of the first 25 available samples, the waveform baseline is estimated.
 The baseline-subtracted waveforms from both PMTs are added to a summed waveform which is used for analysis.
 The standard deviation of the first 25 samples in the summed waveform, $\sigma$, is also computed.
 Next, peak candidate regions are found by looking for excursions which surpass $5\sigma$.
 Afterwards, a threshold-based peak finding algorithm, which is detailed in~\cite{Cichon2020}, is applied.
 For each peak found, its type \textemdash\,S1 or S2 \textemdash\,needs to be determined.
 Various pulse parameters, such as rise-time or pulse width, are employed for this purpose.
 For S1 pulses, we require that the rise-time, defined as the time between the 0.1 and 0.5 area quantiles, is below 200\,ns and the pulse width (time duration between 0.1 and 0.9 area quantiles) to be smaller than 500\,ns.
 Peaks which do not satisfy these criteria are classified as S2 pulses.
 The 0.5 area quantile is taken as the peak's time relative to the beginning of the event in which it is found.
+The efficiency of this criterion for S1 pulses from alpha interactions is evaluated to be $>99.9$\% using the pulse-shape parameters measured in\,\cite{Cichon:2022}.
 0.02cm